angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 needed to make it work it the most efficient way possible.
 These are often cards that may have limited usefulness outside of winning the game.
 Normally decks have 1-2 raw card advantage engine pieces {{Ideas Unbound}}, {{Act on Impulse}}
 or {{Predict}} to enable drawing into the Doomsday pile.
-In additon some number of cards (0-4) to facilitate getting through the piles easier like
+In addition some number of cards (0-4) to facilitate getting through the piles easier like
 {{Echo of Eons}}, {{Street Wraith}} or {{Edge of Autumn}} are run to make it more mana efficient to get the win.